keshavmittal/Query-Implementation-using-Relational-Database-and-Elastic-Search./README.md

 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 Elasticsearch is developed in Java and is released as open source under the terms of the Apache License.
 Elasticsearch is the most popular enterprise search engine followed by Apache Solr, also based on Lucene.
+To query using elastic search data is first uploaded to Amazon EC2 instance.
 CURL is used to query data.
 Code files include index creation , description of query with all the queries.